-- Recognition shall be based on not less than 20 years of invaluable service to the Society which need not necessarily include serving on Council. - (2) Not more than one award shall be made in any year.
+- (1) Recognition shall be based on not less than 20 years of invaluable service to the Society which need not necessarily include serving on Council. - (2) Not more that one award shall be made in any one year.

 If possible, presentation of an award shall be made at the next Annual General Meeting of the Society.